KrystianPlackowski/big-float-calculator-400-digits-/README.md

 # Advanced arbitrary precision calculator for evaluating brackets expressions

-## List of possible functions in the intepreter with examples:
+## List of possible functions in the intepreter with examples

 **Name,					     Example of use**